Mars Orbiter Mission: Telemetry and command

-The ISRO Telemetry, Tracking and Command Network performed navigation and tracking operations for the launch with ground stations at Sriharikota, Port Blair, Brunei and Biak in Indonesia, and after the spacecraft's apogee became more than 100,000 km, an 18 m and a 32 m diameter antenna of the Indian Deep Space Network were utilised.
+The ISRO Telemetry, Tracking and Command Network performed navigation and tracking operations for the launch with ground stations at Sriharikota and Port Blair in India, Brunei and Biak in Indonesia, and after the spacecraft's apogee became more than 100,000 km, an 18 m and a 32 m diameter antenna of the Indian Deep Space Network were utilised.
 The 18 m dish antenna was used for communication with the craft until April 2014, after which the larger 32 m antenna was used.
 NASA's Deep Space Network is providing position data through its three stations located in Canberra, Madrid and Goldstone on the US West Coast during the non-visible period of ISRO's network.
 The South African National Space Agency's (SANSA) Hartebeesthoek (HBK) ground station is also providing satellite tracking, telemetry and command services.

 Communications

 Communications are handled by two 230-watt TWTAs and two coherent transponders.
 The antenna array consists of a low-gain antenna, a medium-gain antenna and a high-gain antenna.
 The high-gain antenna system is based on a single 2.2 m reflector illuminated by a feed at S-band.
 It is used to transmit and receive the telemetry, tracking, commanding and data to and from the Indian Deep Space Network.